belak/gitdir/README.md

 go build
 ```

-This will create a binary called go-git-dir.
+This will create a binary called go-gitdir.

 ## Running